 We use our hands for so many different things without even considering the important role they play.
 Accordingly, maintaining strength in these two extremities is critical.
 There may even be a link that exists between the strength of your hand grip and the chances of future disability and/or premature death for the middle-aged and older population.

-According to a report by the Columbia Daily Tribune, there have been thirty studies conducted over the past three decades that have backed up the correlation between a weak hand grip and future disability and premature death in the aforementioned age group.
+According to a report by the Cleveland Clinic, there have been studies conducted over the past three decades that have backed up the correlation between a weak hand grip and future disability and premature death in the aforementioned age group.
 Despite our continuous use of them, hand strength starts to gradually decrease as we age.
-This is possible because although we are using these extremities on a frequent basis, most of the activities we are engaging in with them don't require much force exertion.
+This is possible because although we are using these extremities frequently, most of the activities we are engaging in with them don't require much force exertion.

 How much hand strength do I need and how is it measured?

-Certified hand therapist and occupational therapist Teresa McKerrow was cited in the Tribune article to show that on average we only need 20 pounds of grip strength.
-This is enough to allow us be able to perform most of our daily functions.
+Geriatric medicine specialist Ardeshir Hashmi, MD was cited in the article to show that on average we only need 20 pounds of grip strength.
+This is enough to allow us to be able to perform most of our daily functions.

 A hand tool called a dynamometer is used to measure our hand grip strength and our ability to grasp with our fingers (prehension).
 The patient is challenged to squeeze the dynamometer as hard as possible three times.
 The results from these three attempts are then added up and averaged to get the strength score.